 Suppose oneM2M systems support functions that allow developers to annotate labelling information to training datasets using ontologies.
 In that case, an AI/ML data labelling tool can create and manage resource(s) to annotate labelling information to training data (set).

-For this purpose, we can assume that an oneM2M platform holds data set for AI/ML training to build a model.
-A labelling tool (oneM2M application) creates a resource(s) for data labelling.
-The labelling application requests to update data labelling resources.
-Another AI/ML application then uses the training data set with label information and builds a model for AI/ML service.

 This can be done by introducing a new resource called the <dataLabel> to hold the information required to perform data labelling.
 The <dataLabel> resource can have the following attributes (see Figure 8.2-1):

 trainingData: confirms that this data is for training